Riku Kiri

-Riku Kiri (born April 5, 1963 in Kotka, Finland) is a Finnish former strongman and powerlifter, best known for competing in the World's Strongest Man competition, narrowly missing out on capturing the title on more than one occasion.
-He has been referred to as: "the strongest man never to win World's Strongest Man."
+Riku Kiri (born April 5, 1963 in Kotka, Finland) is a Finnish former strongman and powerlifter.
+He is best known for competing in the World's Strongest Man competition, narrowly missing out on capturing the title on more than one occasion.
+Several strength analysts and historians regard him as "the strongest man never to win World's Strongest Man".

+Having competed in 28 International strongman competitions, he has won 14 of them, including Europe's Strongest Man title three times.

-Life and career
+Early life and career

+Kiri was a child prodigy and started lifting weights at the age of seven.

+At 19 years old in 1983, Kiri held a World Record in powerlifting in the squat in IPF competition, with a lift of 350 kg in 125 kg weight category.
+In one of his first ever strongman competitions in 1985, he defeated the reigning World's Strongest Man Jón Páll Sigmarsson.